AlezZgo/AlezZgo/README.md

 - 👋 Hi, I’m @AlezZgo
-- 👀 I’m interested in kotlin Android studio,
+- 👀 I’m interested in Kotlin, Java, Android studio,
 - I used to work with c# Unity, c++ Desctop
 - 🌱 I’m currently learning Android
 - 📫 How to reach me: